 Scatter dry fertilizer evenly around the base of the plant, using a little over a pound of fertilizer per hundred square feet.

-Extend your application to just past the branches’ drip line.
+Extend your application to just past the lower branches’ drip line.
 Turn the top layer of soil and water your plants thoroughly to help incorporate the granular fertilizer into the soil.

 In a warm area, princess flowers undergo multiple blooming cycles.
 Prune and fertilize lightly after each cycle.
 Like rhododendrons and azaleas, tibouchina likes acidic soil, so choose products for acid-loving plants.